-Methodology:
+Methodology.

-As a strategy, planning and policy oriented workshop, Arctic MaLTE events convene subject matter experts, Government Officials in both the U.S. and Canada, academic researchers, and respected leaders of the Arctic, to include Arctic residents from indigenous communities and organizations.
-The workshop structure is framed as a series of focused briefings, highlighting issues, concerns and recommendations, followed by roundtable discussions and breakout sessions using Delphi prioritized solutions that if taken for action through policy decisions, provide pathways to improved governance, safety and security for U.S. interests in the Arctic.
-ADAC will conduct a comprehensive literature review through Center Fellows to establish a baseline of published experts to support the workshop.
+As a strategy, planning and policy oriented workshop, Arctic MaLTE events convene subject matter experts to include: Government Officials in both the U.S. and Canada, academic researchers, and respected leaders of the Arctic, to include Arctic residents from indigenous communities and organizations.
+The assessment structure is framed as a series of focused briefings, highlighting issues, concerns and recommendations, followed by roundtable discussions and breakout sessions using Delphi prioritized solutions that if taken for action through policy decisions, provide pathways to improved governance, safety and security of the emerging MTS for U.S. interests in the Arctic.
+As a preparatory endeavor, ADAC will conduct a comprehensive literature review through Center Fellows to establish a baseline of published experts to support the workshop.
 In creating the workshop, ADAC solicits and assembles an appropriate panel of select researchers from the baseline to present to invited operators and government officials in Canada and the U.S. (at Federal, State, Local, and Tribal) to form cross-section expertise resulting in comprehensive discussions.
 After the plenary, ADAC divides participants across facilitated breakout workshops to discover pathways towards improved unified action.

 While focused on strategy, policy and planning, through this structured plenary and breakout workshop, participants will also likely gain understanding of knowledge gaps and shortfalls in science and technology.
-In order to capture the discussions in plenary, roundtables and breakout groups, ADAC will create a Rapporteurs report, with prioritized recommendations and conclusions.
+In order to capture the discussions in plenary, roundtables and breakout groups, ADAC will create a Rapporteurs report to serve as a principal knowledge product, with prioritized recommendations and conclusions.

-ADAC plans at least one Arctic MaLTE workshop.
-This workshop is tentatively scheduled for September 2019.
-The proposed title of the workshop is “TBD,” hosted in TBD.
-ADAC will submit a proposed workshop plan to HQ USCG 5PW in Program Year 6 and will await a decision and funding from USCG in early Program Year 7.

 Scenario based literature review will present a baseline of understanding by futurist researchers in terms of economic, security and physical environment of the future Arctic.
 Guided by the Literature Review, expert opinion of selected and polled researchers, and the strategy documents.

-This early 2021 Arctic MaLTE workshop will establish areas of concern in accomplishing strategy, high level goals, policy and planning.
-ADAC plans to extend invitations to a team of researchers, operators and government officials assembled to analyze the preparatory materials to investigate scenarios and plenary discussions to determine needed policy, governance, and science & technology to realize DHS and USCG strategic goals and objectives, corresponding to Arctic Maritime shipping within the U.S. Extended Economic Zone.
-ADAC will then publish the findings of the research in a comprehensive report.
+This Arctic MaLTE workshop will establish areas of concern in accomplishing strategy, high level goals, policy and planning.
+ADAC plans to extend invitations to a team of researchers, maritime shippers, Arctic cruise industries, first responders, Arctic oriented non-profit groups, State of Alaska and U.S. Federal departments and agencies with designated Arctic maritime responsibilities and National Laboratories to analyze the preparatory materials to investigate scenarios and plenary discussions to determine needed policy, governance, and science & technology to realize DHS and USCG strategic goals and objectives, corresponding to Arctic Maritime shipping within the U.S. Extended Economic Zone.
+ADAC will then publish the findings of the research in a comprehensive report, following HQ USCG Project Champion review.

-Student Participation:

-Center leadership plans that ADAC Fellows will aide preparation and administrative support as part of professional development and opportunity for networking.
+In order to facilitate participation, ADAC will convene several advance planning conference calls, widely advertised via ADAC’s communication networks, which include the U.S. Arctic Research Commission Daily Update, the Arctic Research Consortium of the U.S., the Interagency Arctic Research Policy Committee, University of Alaska sources and DHS S&T OUP communications.

+Workshop format:

+Day 1:

+Meeting Product / Agenda / Logistics / Introductions

+Presentation and discussion of the scenario.

+Presentations on current aspects of strategy, policy and planning related by experts, operators and government officials.

+A series of roundtables discussions to address shortfalls and gaps.

+The day will conclude with the formation of break out to address research theme gaps and shortfalls related to the scenario and discussions.

+Day 2:

+During the morning period, break out groups will discuss the gaps and formulate proposals close those gaps.
+During the afternoon, breakout groups will convene as a general plenary session to discuss each group’s findings, and employ Delphi method to prioritize solutions.

-Key Milestones:
+Key Milestones.

-Work closely with DHS, USCG and Canadian counterparts on the workshop scenario.
+Work closely with HQ USCG Project Champion, associated U.S. government, industry officials, and Canadian counterparts in order to develop the workshop scenario, format, schedule and associated logistics.